Unbundled legal services—also known as limited scope representation—are an increasingly popular offering amongst lawyers and clients alike.

 3. Prepare a limited scope representation agreement

-A limited scope attorney should draft a clear limited scope representation agreement that expressly defines what is and isn’t included in the unbundled legal services.
-Further, as discussed in the ABA Formal Opinion above, informed consent is required under the Model Rules (and may also be required in your jurisdiction).
-As such, make sure that your client understands the limits of the unbundled legal services agreement, including the risks, and then memorialize this in a signed writing.
+In addition, as discussed in the ABA Formal Opinion above, informed consent is required under the Model Rules (and may also be required in your jurisdiction).
+Always ensure that your client understands the limits of the unbundled legal services agreement, including the risks.
+Be sure to memorialize this in a signed writing.

 4. Determine your pricing for unbundled legal services

-Compare the offerings of other lawyers in your geographical market and practice area, which will likely establish a general price range for unbundled legal services.
-Since a limited scope attorney offers unbundled legal help for specific legal tasks, rather than an entire transaction or case, it will help to provide specific examples of your services at specific flat fee prices whenever possible.
-Some attorneys choose to extrapolate the typical hourly rate out to a flat fee to provide transparency.
-The more concrete the package of services you’re providing and the more price certainty you can give you consumers, the more businesses and individuals will be interested in seeking your unbundled legal help.
+Since you’re offering legal help for specific legal tasks rather than an entire transaction or case, charging clear and transparent flat-fee pricing will make your services more attractive.
+The more concrete the package of services you’re providing and the more price certainty you give your consumers, the more businesses and individuals will be interested in seeking your unbundled legal help.

 5. Have a thorough client intake process